allen456/PhilippineAddressApi/README.md

 Check swagger for all available endpoints and operation paramenters

 ------------------
-## run using docker
+## Run using docker
-change the port 5002 variable if neccessary
+change the port 5002 if neccessary
 ```
 docker run -p 5002:80 -d --restart unless-stopped allen456/phaddressapi:latest
 ```
 -----------------

 # Endpoints
 Check swagger document for more info
 ## Regions